GalloGabriel/GalloGabriel/README.md

 **Hello everyone! 👋** <br/>
 My name is Gabriel Gallo, I'm 25 years old and I'm from São Paulo, Brazil! :brazil: <br/>
 My passion for codes started 3 years ago when I started writing my first HTML tags.
 Since then, my desire to learn and improve only increased and I decided to focus my studies on programming. <br/>
-Currently, I work as a Web Developer at Univesp, a virtual distance learning university.
+**Currently**, I work as a Web Developer at Univesp, a virtual distance learning university.
 There we use HTML, CSS, Sass, JavaScript and Jquery on a daily basis.
 In addition, I've participated in side projects using React and Cypress.<br/><br/>

 🌱 **What I’m currently learning?** <br/>
 I'm focused on learning and also improving my ReactJs skills (and I'm loving it!
 I :blue_heart: React haha).<br/>